-Welcome to our guide on the best recumbent bikes in the UK in 2020!
-An often overlooked form of exercise, recumbent (or ‘sit down’) bikes provide a superb way to get in shape and lose calories at home.
-Further more, they’re ideal for anyone who can’t train on an upright cycle too, offering safe training for those with back injuries.
+Welcome to our guide on the best recumbent bikes in the UK in 2021!
+An often-overlooked form of exercise, recumbent (or ‘sit down’) bikes provide a superb way to get in shape and lose calories at home.
+Furthermore, they’re ideal for anyone who can’t train on an upright cycle too, offering safe training for those with back injuries.

-As with every fitness category, there’s a whole slew of reclined bikes promising to be the best on the market but we’ve dug deep and found the best ones we think you’ll want to look at.
+As with every fitness category, there’s a whole slew of cheap spinning bikes that promise to promise to be the best on the market but we’ve dug deep and found the best ones we think you’ll want to look at.
 Whatever your budget, you’ll find something here that suits your needs.
-From the mini bike to the excellent RE100, read on and happy hunting!
+Grab an extra water bottle and let’s get on our bike!

-Nice chunky grips adjust the seat and handle bars and there’s 6 vertical and 10 horizontal seat positions.
-As it’s quick and easy to change settings, this is a good choice if there’ll be more than one person using htis spinning bike at home.
+Nice chunky grips adjust the seat and handlebars and there’s 6 vertical and 10 horizontal seat positions.
+As it’s quick and easy to change settings, this is a good choice if there’ll be more than one person using this spinning bike at home.

 A nifty 6-function track computer displays your essentials, such as speed, calories, distance as well as pulse.
 Compromises have to be made at this price range and the only negative with the IC300 is the display isn’t as fancy as more expensive bikes.
 But it has the basics.